 The Biography and the Story

 A music minister from the age of 14, Lori has been an active music director in the Roman Catholic Diocese of Portland, Maine since 1998.
-During the COVID-10 crisis, she is currently providing music for the 9 a.m. and 5 p.m. livestream Sunday Masses at Our Lady of Hope Parish in Portland.
+During the COVID-10 crisis, she is currently providing music for the 5 p.m. livestream Sunday Mass at Our Lady of Hope Parish in Portland, and 8 a.m. in-person Mass at the Father Hayes Center, on Stevens Avenue in Portland.
 When churches are once again fully open to the public, she is also a regular music director in the Sebago Lakes Region Parishes at both St. Anne’s Church in Gorham and St. Anthony’s Parish in Westbrook.
-She also freelances in music, communications and website management for several musicians and organizations, and is currently the mentor of the Website Subteam and former co-coach of FIRST(R) Robotics Team 172, the Northern Force.
+She also freelances in music, communications and website management for several musicians and organizations.
+She is currently the mentor of the Website subteam and former co-coach of FIRST(R) Robotics Team 172, the Northern Force, and she is the volunteer public service coordinator for the Gorham Times, managing the “For Interest” and “Calendar” sections of that publication.

 In the community, Lori has been active on boards and committees for several organizations including Community Partnerships for Protecting Children (CPPC), Regional Transportation Program (RTP) and is currently double bassist/vocalist with the Saco River Jazz Ensemble, a non-profit big band dedicated to providing big band must to nursing homes and veteran’s homes.
 She has also been a regular volunteer sing-a-long leader at the City of Portland’s nursing facility Barron Center for over 20 years.